tripleee/SmokeDetector-wiki/Creating-new-spam-checks.md

 {
     'regex': r"Include your regex here if it's a regex-based check", 'method': method_name,  # Pass the name of your method here if it's a method-based check, 'all': True,            # True if you want to scan all sites in the network, False otherwise, 'sites': [],            # If `all` is true, these sites are excluded; otherwise, they are the only sites to get scanned 'reason': "Name of the reason you're categorising these posts as (bad keyword, link at end of body, etc)", 'title': False,         # True if you want to scan post titles, False otherwise 'body': True,           # True if you want to scan post bodies, False otherwise 'username': False,      # True if you want to scan owner usernames, False otherwise 'body_summary': False,  # True if you want to scan body summaries, False otherwise 'stripcodeblocks': False,  # True if you want code removed before getting passed to your check 'max_rep': 20,          # Posts from users above this reputation will not be scanned 'max_score': 1,         # Posts scoring above this value will not be scanned }
 ```

-You should only include *one* of `regex` or `method` — checks should not be both at the same time.
+You should only include *either* `regex` or `method` — checks should not be both at the same time.